coryodaniel/bonny/README.md

 ```

 Install dependencies and initialize bonny.
 This task will ask you
-to answer a few questions about your controller
+to answer a few questions about your operator.

 Refer to the [kubernetes docs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) for
 API group and API version.